Erica on the issues

 A More Just Justice System

-- Repeal ordinances used to unfairly target people of color and the poor
+We should also continue to repeal ordinances used to unfairly target people of color and the poor, and decriminalize marijuana.

 Education & Youth Success